 As misunderstandings and differences in the insights of exams have often occurred in the past, we demand clear and binding regulations that are adhered to by all lecturers.
 The “Recommendation on Insights of exams”, which already exists as a document, should be emphasised once again.
 This means, for example, that a sample solution and a grading scale will be available for your next exams.

-In order to give you enough time and the necessary tools to reproduce your mistakes, we demand the introduction of online access at TUM.
+In order to give you enough time and the necessary tools to understand your mistakes, we demand the introduction of online exam reviews at TUM.

 Equal opportunities – for fair and transparent admission conditions.

 Studying at TUM must be open to everyone!
 In contrast to other lists of candidates, we demand that (apart from the semester fee) it remains free for all students to study at TUM, no matter where they come from.

 In order to find out who is suitable for studying at TUM, we demand fair In order to find out who is suitable for studying at TUM, we demand fair admission conditions in subject-related aptitude assessment procedures.
 An appropriate number of students must be admitted in a transparent manner.
 In addition to the appropriate qualification, criteria such as professional and social commitment and interest must also be taken into account.
 Under no circumstances must the number of students exceed the infrastructural limits, as it is currently the case in information technology.

 Higher Education Innovation Law – for a transparent process towards a student-friendly law